 Cash-back credit cards are, of course, great for the rewards that they offer, but when deciding which card is best for you it's also important to consider all other features associated with the card, such as purchase and balance transfer rates, annual fees and the extra perks.
-The great thing about the American Express Cash Magnet™ Card is that it offers 0 percent APR on purchases and balance transfers for 15 months (then, 14.99% - 25.99% Variable), has no annual fee and, on top of that, comes with decent rewards.
-Specifically, up to a $250 cash-back bonus for new cardholders who meet the spending thresholds (see below for how to do that), and an unlimited 1.5 percent cash back on all purchases made, with no spending thresholds or categories to worry about.
+The great thing about the American Express Cash Magnet™ Card is that it offers 0 percent APR on purchases and balance transfers for 15 months (then, 15.24% - 26.24% Variable), has no annual fee and, on top of that, comes with decent rewards.
+(See Rates and Fees.)
+Specifically, earn a $150 statement credit after you spend $1,000 or more on your new card in the first three months of card membership and rake in an unlimited 1.5 percent cash back on all purchases made, with no spending thresholds or categories to worry about.

 Most Notable Features of the American Express Cash Magnet™ Card

 While it's true that you could potentially earn more cash back per $1 spent with some other credit cards, we like that the American Express Cash Magnet™ Card is a flat-rate credit card, meaning there are no categories or spending limits to think about when it comes to earning rewards.
 Simply every $1 spent on the card earns an unlimited 1.5 percent cash back, which isn't a bad earning rate especially considering the fact that many cards offering higher percentages on certain categories offer just 1 percent on everything that isn't in one of the bonus or higher tier categories.